MLB roundup: Twins win, clinch AL Central | Devdiscourse

 Nationals 5, Phillies 2 Wilmer Difo singled home the go-ahead run in the seventh inning and host Washington topped Philadelphia for its fourth straight win.

-The National League wild-card leaders maintained their one-game lead over the Milwaukee Brewers.
-One day after clinching a playoff spot, Nationals manager Dave Martinez rested shortstop Trea Turner and third baseman Anthony Rendon.
-Nationals starter Anibal Sanchez (11-8) allowed two runs on six hits in seven innings.
+One day after the Nationals clinched a playoff spot, manager Dave Martinez rested shortstop Trea Turner and third baseman Anthony Rendon.
+Washington starter Anibal Sanchez (11-8) allowed two runs on six hits in seven innings.
 He struck out seven without a walk.
 Sean Doolittle pitched a scoreless ninth inning with three strikeouts for his 29th save and first since Aug.
 16.

 Diamondbacks 9, Cardinals 7 Wilmer Flores had three hits, including a two-run homer and a two-run double, and Arizona stalled St. Louis' run for the National League Central title with a victory in Phoenix.